quuanng/GophBar/README.md

 # GophBar

-The app for bar-goers in dinkytown
+The app for bar-goers in dinkytown!

 # Installation